All Episodes

 Right.

-You know, because we all had our backpacks and everything, you know, that we carried into work or whatever.
+In TSA, they would maybe check our bags once a month, you know, because we all had our backpacks and everything, you know, that we carried into work or whatever.

-While TSA is making grandma disrobe upstairs, Outside on the ramp, they're checking you once a week.
+While TSA is making grandma disrobe upstairs, outside on the ramp, they're checking you once a week?

 No, once a month, maybe.